Return on Investment in Orlando

 Return on Investment – Orlando vacation homes

-Many budding owners want to know what the Return on Investment will be on their vacation home in Orlando.
-Although it is a great question to ask, it is the wrong question!
+Many prospective owners want to know what the Return on Investment in Orlando will be on their vacation home.

 If your vacation home was to be a true ‘investment vehicle’ certain parameters would be fixed, especially the initial investment.
 Imagine if we could buy stocks and shares on a mortgage?
 It is just not realistic!
 So instead, we have to look at alternative ways of measuring a return on investment.